Thursday, October 3, 2024

 in Jules and Jim and

-) or try his hand at Godardian displacement in a Hitchcock-like suspense thriller.
+Shoot the Piano Player) or try his hand at Godardian displacement in a Hitchcock-like suspense thriller.
 But Hitchcock was never this blasé.
 Whatever Truffaut thought he was doing, he apparently didn’t have much feeling for human beings and emotions anymore or even how to generate a sustained arc of suspense.
 What happened to the director who showed such love and exuberance for the bohemian trio in Jules and Jim (also starring Moreau, gloriously) or for the neglected Antoine falling through Parisian society’s postwar cracks in The 400 Blows

 In The Bride Wore Black (adapted from the Cornell Woolrich noir novel), a pulp sensibility prevails, but the director’s distancing techniques — heavy symbolism (black scarves blown about by the wind, the murderess posing as Diana, the goddess of the hunt), jump-cutting, bright lighting, and what can only be called Brechtian staging — kill most of the suspense.
 Moreau is monotonous (even her wig seems to be unnaturally weighing down her forehead) when she should seem driven by unhinged passion.
 Her victims all behave like oafs with stereotypically French male swagger, so we don’t feel any of the terror in their dispatching.
 The effect is a bewildering brew of overt cruelty and slapstick.
 With the exception of the first murder victim, pushed to his death off a balcony, most of the shocks are completely predictable because the setups are dragged out interminably; in the end, the movie feels like an affectless chore.
 A thriller black comedy that deadens one’s responses is a contradiction in terms.